Should Ontario Merge Its 36 Conservation Authorities Into 7 Regional Bodies?

 • How should governance be structured at the regional level, including board size and municipal representation?

-• How can regional authorities maintain relationships with local communities during and after consolidation?
+• How can regional authorities maintain relationships with local communities and stakeholders?

 How to Participate

-1. Review the Supplemental Document with maps of the proposed boundaries and details on each regional authority.
+1. Review the Supplemental Document for maps of the proposed boundaries and details on each regional authority.

 2. Use the interactive map to see which regional conservation authority your address would belong to.